CSI Learning Based Active Secure Coding Scheme For Detectable Wiretap Channel: Introduction

 The outline of this paper is as follow.
-Section~\ref{sec_awtc} presents the notations and construct a abstract model of detectable A-WTC.
-Section~\ref{sec_uascs} presents the construction of the machine learning based universal active secure coding scheme for abstract detectable A-WTC.
-Section~\ref{sec_apcs} presents the construction of active secure polar coding scheme for general varying WTC.
+Section~\ref{sec_HMMwtc} presents the construction of the hidden Markov based detectable WTC model.
+Section~\ref{sec_active_coding} presents the construction of CSI learning scheme and the active secure polar coding scheme.
+Section~\ref{sec_simulation} presents the performance analysis of the active secure polar coding scheme.
 Finally, Section~\ref{sec_con} concludes the paper.